What's In This Guide?

 - Listen well.
-It is important to understand how your child views the situation, and what is confusing or troubling to him or her.
+It is important to understand how your child views the situation, and what is confusing or troubling to them.
 Do not lecture—just be understanding.
 Let kids know it is OK to tell you how they are feeling at any time.

 - Help children relax with breathing exercises.
 Breathing becomes shallow when anxiety sets in; deep belly breaths can help children calm down.
-You can hold a feather or a wad of cotton in front of your child’s mouth and ask him to blow at it, exhaling slowly.
+You can hold a feather or a wad of cotton in front of your child’s mouth and ask them to blow at it, exhaling slowly.
 Or you can say, “Let’s breathe in slowly while I count to three, then breathe out while I count to three.”
-Place a stuffed animal or pillow on your child’s belly as he lies down and ask him to breathe in and out slowly and watch the stuffed animal or pillow rise and fall.
+Place a stuffed animal or pillow on your child’s belly as they lie down and ask them to breathe in and out slowly and watch the stuffed animal or pillow rise and fall.

 - Know that it’s okay to answer, “I don’t know.”
 What children need most is someone whom they trust to listen to their questions, accept their feelings, and be there for them.
 Don’t worry about knowing exactly the right thing to say — after all, there is no answer that will make everything okay.